 Description: AG Mechanics 1 prepares students for careers related to the construction, operation, and maintenance of equipment used by the agriculture industry.
 Topics will include safety, tool identification, woodworking, electrical systems, plumbing and irrigation technology, cold metal work and concrete and masonry.
+This course will also includes and concrete and masonry.
 This course will also includes students to maintain an SAE project and FFA membership.

-AG Mechanics 2 Course #: 501900
+AG Mechanics 2

-Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page
+Course #: 501900 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page